wquc/misc/README.md

 Notes:
 1. The output coordinate might need to be scaled to avoid automatic bond inferring by VMD.
 The labeled coordinate are not scaled back to keep consistent of the coordinate file.
-2. It is recommended to put the `axis` to the origion in VMD.
+2. It is recommended to put the `axis` to the origin in VMD.
 In the following example, it was placed at default position for clarity.

 <img src="demo/14-viz-3d-vmd.png" width="50%" height="50%" alt="3D plot in matplotlib" />
 <img src="demo/14-viz-3d-vmd.gif" width="50%" height="50%" alt="3D plot in VMD" />